Make an action conditional

-You can define an optional condition for any action to control the circumstances in which the action should take effect.
-The condition can be a custom formula or, if you are configuring an action for selected controls, the condition can be the value of the control.
+You can define an optional condition for any action sequence to control the circumstances in which the actions in that sequence should take effect.
+The condition can be a custom formula or, if you are configuring an action sequence for selected controls, the condition can be the value of the control.
 For more information about actions in Sigma, see Intro to actions.

-To make an action conditional, turn on the Condition toggle when creating or editing the action.
+To make an action sequence conditional, click More, then click Add condition when creating or editing the action.

 📘